Dukewendo/Logbook2025/README.md

 The architecture of MongoDB is a NoSQL database which stores info in the form of collections and documents.
 MongoDB stores one or more collections.
 A collection represents a single entity for example in an e-commerce app we need entities like categories, users, products etc.
 Each of these entities would be a single collection in the DB.

+In MongoDB, a collection contains documents.
+A document is an instance of the entity containing the various relevant field values to represent the document.

+E.G a product document will contain 'title', 'decription' and 'price' fields.
+Each field is a key-value pair e.g prce: 26, title: "Learning Node"